 About the Department of Psychology

-The Department of Psychology has approximately 80 doctoral students in residence and about 2000 majors.
-Students majoring in other programs such as neuroscience and cognitive science also take psychology courses and participate in research opportunities with faculty in the department.
+The Department of Psychology has approximately 80 doctoral students in residence and about 1000 undergraduate majors.
+Students on the pre-health and pre-law tracks, along with those majoring in other programs, such as neuroscience and cognitive science, also take psychology courses and participate in research opportunities with faculty in the department.
 Undergraduates are encouraged to enroll in double majors or minors.
-The department offers a general psychology minor and a minor in Psychology and Law.
+The department offers a general Psychology minor and a minor in Psychology and Law.

-USC was among the first 21 charter members of Psi Chi, the International Honor Society of Psychology, founded in 1929.
+USC was one of twenty-one original charter members of Psi Chi, the International Honor Society of Psychology, founded in 1929.
 The clinical psychology program has been accredited by the American Psychological Association since 1948, one year after the Boulder Conference.
-In 2010 USC became from the one of the first ten clinical science programs receiving accreditation from the Psychological Clinical Science Accreditation System (PCSAS).
+In 2010, USC became one of the first ten clinical science programs receiving accreditation from the Psychological Clinical Science Accreditation System (PCSAS).

-Among faculty to have been part of USC’s psychology department are J.P.
-Guilford, Richard F. Thompson, and John L. Horn.
-Among USC’s Ph.D. graduates are Edwin S. Shneidman, Jonathan Kellerman, Terrie Moffatt, and Moshe Bar.
+Among noted faculty to have been part of USC’s psychology department are J.P.
+Guilford, Richard F. Thompson, Sarnoff Mednick, John L. Horn and Norman Miller.
+Among USC’s Ph.D. graduates are Edwin S. Shneidman, Robert Arkin, Tracey Shors, Jonathan Kellerman, Terrie Moffitt, Nancy Collins, Tyrone Cannon and Moshe Bar.

 - Department of Psychology

 - University of Southern California

 - 3620 South McClintock Ave.